menu

 People

 The City Hall / Hawaii Pacific University neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the City Hall / Hawaii Pacific University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the City Hall / Hawaii Pacific University community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the City Hall / Hawaii Pacific University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 77.2%.
 This is a higher percent living alone than we found in 99.9% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.